AboutScienceNewsContact

 President and Chief Executive Officer

-Dr. Zorn, a neuropharmacologist with extensive executive experience throughout the pharmaceutical value chain, has over 30 years of drug discovery and drug development success across a broad range of neuro and psychiatric disorders.
+Dr. Zorn, a neuropharmacologist with extensive pharmaceutical executive experience, has over 30 years of drug discovery and drug development success across a broad range of neuro and psychiatric disorders.

 Prior to co-founding MindImmune Therapeutics in 2016, Dr. Zorn was Executive Vice President and Site head for Neuroscience Research for Lundbeck’s USA Research Site, Lundbeck Research USA, and board member for Lundbeck USA.
-He has been a member of Lundbeck’s Global Research Committee, Development Committee, R&D Management group, the R&D Executive Committee and US R&D Management Group.
-He conceived of and built one of the first Neuroinflammation Disease Biology Units in the industry.
-There he established a talented group of scientists that brought together disciplines of immunology, inflammation, and neuroscience to capitalize on the recently growing knowledge base showing the relationship between Neuroinflammation and CNS diseases to advance new approaches for the treatment of mental illness.
-This became Lundbeck USA’s primary area of focus.
+While at Lundbeck, Dr. Zorn held several positions and sat on various committees, most notable Lundbeck’s Global Research Committee and the R&D Executive Committee.
+During his tenure at Lundbeck, he established a consortium of scientists that brought together disciplines of immunology, inflammation, and neuroscience to capitalize on the recently growing knowledge base showing the relationship between Neuroinflammation and CNS diseases to advance new approaches for the treatment of mental illness.

 Dr. Zorn received a BS degree in Chemistry from Lafayette College, Easton, PA, and MS and Ph.D. degrees in Neurotoxicology and Neuropharmacology, respectively, from the University of Texas Graduate School of Biomedical Sciences, Houston, TX.
 Subsequent postdoctoral research studies centered on basic research of brain and intracellular neuronal signaling mechanisms at the Rockefeller University, New York, NY, in the laboratory of Paul Greengard (Nobel Laureate).